Skip to content

 Nostalgia

-Definition: A sentimental longing for the past, typically for a period or place with happy personal associations.
+Definition: Sentimental longing for the past, typically for a period or place with happy personal associations.

 Wikipedia: Nostalgia